-I joined the USCCA and purchased their legal protection after months of consideration (and yes reluctance because I didn’t want to spend another dollar on things I already knew or would never need).
+I joined the USCCA after months of consideration (and yes reluctance because I didn’t want to spend another dollar on things I already knew or would never need).
 Since that time I’ve continued to be impressed with the USCCA and decided to become an affiliate partner.

 Why did I join USCCA?

 We all know that being prepared to use a firearm means so much more than just buying a gun and tracking down a box of ammunition.

 The USCCA gets it too.
 They understand that no matter how long you have owned your firearm you can always hone your skills.
 They know that if you just purchased a firearm, you have tons of questions about the law and how to use it.
 They are intensely focused on responsibility, safety and preparedness.
 They know that you too take those things seriously and, in addition to becoming educated and trained, may be interested in self-defense liability or concealed carry insurance–even though you recognize that no insurance product is going to save your life..

 That’s why the USCCA wants to teach you first, how best to avoid an incident in the first place and second to react swiftly and lawfully if ever faced with a threat.
 That’s how responsibly armed American can stop crimes and save lives.

 USCCA Members get exclusive tools, guides, and resources to help them plan for the unknown.
 They receive lifesaving training developed by self-defense experts and delivered through their online Protector Academy.